 (3) The CEO is to keep the parcels in safe custody and retain them for a period of at least 4 years after the declaration of the result of the election.

+(4) If, after the period mentioned in subregulation (3), the parcels are to be destroyed —

+(a) the destruction is to be carried out by or under the supervision of the CEO in the presence of at least 2 employees; or

-(4) If, after the period mentioned in subregulation (3), the parcels are to be destroyed, the destruction is to be carried out by or under the supervision of the CEO in the presence of at least 2 employees.
+(b) the parcels are to be conveyed securely to a secure paper destruction company, or placed in a locked bin provided by such a company, by or under the supervision of the CEO in the presence of at least 2 employees.

+(5) In subregulation (4) —

+destroy, in relation to a parcel of ballot papers, means to deal with the parcel so that all of the information recorded or stored on the papers in the parcel are obliterated or rendered illegible or irrecoverable;

+secure paper destruction company means a person or body that under contract or agreement with the local government is to destroy papers for the local government.

+[Regulation 82 amended in Gazette 21 Dec 2012 p.
+6643.]

 83. Inspection of the election papers — s.
 4.84(b)

 The CEO is to make the sealed parcels of election papers available for inspection —